johnalison/obsidian-notes/0-inbox/ProgressReport 14 February 2025.md

-Started lifting again, slow and stead.
-DId a set of kettlebell and it felt great!
-New idea from Attia podcast.
-Go hard for 30mins, pair exercises which target different muscle groups and dont  rest in between.
-Basketball has been good.
-All habit in check.
-Need more meditation and more work.
-Writting coming along
+I've started lifting again, its slow and steady.
+I did a set of kettlebells and it felt great!
+I have a new lifting plan that I got from the Peter Attia podcast.
+I'm going to try to go hard for 30 mins with paired exercises that target different muscle groups.
+This will allow me to do the sets back-to-back with little or no rest in between.
+Basketball has been good, I've been playing well and having fun.
+All habits are in check.
+I would say I still need some more meditation and would like to do more 4b work.
+My writing habits are steady.

-Got L3 comments.
-Have first pass answers, some good point (eg: trigger weights ect).
-Limit improved to ~5.5 after we correct the weights.

-Synthetic data closure.
-FvT code very nice. interface much better than before.
-The fits to the synthetic data show the same problems as are seen in Run3.
-Will try to debug phase space
-4b good idea about how to fix the masses kappa lambda scans are now understood and look good

-HGC:
-- ornell and josh start.
-Cranking modules.
-Have bought a shiping container will get new tooling soon.
-Putting out another ad now.
+On the four-b side we have been making nice progress.
+The lambda scan is now understood and looks as expected.
+We got a round of comments from the L2 convener and have a first pass at the answers.
+There was nothing major, with some good points (eg: symmetric trigger weights systematics) and some action items to follow up on.
+We got a significant improvement in the expected limits, now ~5.5,  after removing events with anomalously large signal weights.

+Most of my work has been focused on the synthetic datasets.
+I've started doing the closure with one of the seeds.
+This has been an opportunity to test the new FvT code, the interface is very nice, much better than before.
+Im still debuggin the fits, but they seem to show the same problems that Marina is seeing with the Run3 synthetic datasets.
+The next step is to isolate the phase space in the synthetic data that is the least well-modeled by the 3b.
+Im guessing that this will point to shortcomings of the synthetic data.
+I have a good idea about how to improve the modelling of jet masses in the synthetic data, I will re-compute the masses based on the final pT.

+Aniket gave a great talk in bbWW!
+We will proceed with adding the low pT jets and will now move to doing this in Run-3.
+This will should bring much more integration with the rest of the group.

+Lots of steady progress on HGC.
+Ornella and Josh have started and we are moving on another Ad.
+We have finalized a plan for the shipping containers and should will get new tooling soon.

 # Follow-ups